redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.PRO.md

 .RULE SEC-LSM-MGR.PRO-U-VAL-PAT

-A valid path matches the 3 below criterions:
+A valid path matches the 3 criteria below:

 1. its length is not bigger than 1024 bytes;
 2. it is absolute (starts with a slash);